Community & Student Organizations

 Graduate Student Senate (GSS)

 “The Graduate Student Senate advocates for the needs and concerns of our graduate students.
 Our programming committee organizes events to help build community.
-Whether it’s a trivia night, a jazz concert, or our signature First Thursday with food and drinks—we want to bring graduate students together!” - Caroline Kanaskie, GSS President
+Whether it’s a trivia night, a jazz concert, or our signature First Thursday with food and drinks—we want to bring graduate students together!” - Caroline Kanaskie, 2023 President

 UNH Graduate School Events and Resources

-Spaces and Events for Graduate Students
+Spaces and Events

 A great way to find community at UNH is by attending events for graduate students.
 The Graduate school Weekly Newsletter, delivered to your inbox each Monday morning during the academic year, is a great place to find information and stay up to date on upcoming events and resources.
 Read the newsletter to learn about regular programing—including workshops, writing groups, research communication events, and more.
 There are also regular social gatherings open to the graduate community, such as: “First Thursday” graduate student socials hosted by the GSS, and Grad Student Hikes organized by Campus Rec’s Outdoor Adventures.